FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/c_sdk/api.md

     - Create a 'bcos _ sdk _ c _ transaction _ data' transaction structure, which is an unsigned transaction object
   - Parameters:
     - `group_id`: Group ID
     - `chain_id`: The chain ID.
-You can call the 'bcos _ sdk _ get _ group _ chain _ id' operation to obtain the chain ID of the group.
+You can call the 'bcos _ sdk _ get _ group _ chain _ id' operation to obtain the chain ID of the group
     - `to`: Called contract address, set to empty string when contract is deployed""
     - `input`: ABI-encoded parameter, hexadecimal C-style string, hex string
     - `abi`: The ABI of the contract, which is a JSON string with optional parameters.
 You can enter the ABI of the contract when deploying the contract.
-By default, an empty string is entered.""
+By default, an empty string is entered""
     - `block_limit`: The block limit.
 You can call the 'bcos _ rpc _ get _ block _ limit' interface to obtain the
   - Return:
     - 'bcos _ sdk _ c _ transaction _ data' transaction structure pointer
-    - Failed to return 'NULL'.
+    - 'NULL' is returned.
 Use 'bcos _ sdk _ get _ last _ error' and 'bcos _ sdk _ get _ last _ error _ msg' to obtain the error code and error description
-  - 注意:
+  - Attention:
-    - 'bcos _ sdk _ c _ transaction _ data 'transaction structure.
-You need to call the' bcos _ sdk _ destroy _ transaction _ data _ struct 'interface to release the transaction structure to avoid memory leakage.
+    - 'bcos _ sdk _ c _ transaction _ data' transaction structure.
+You need to call the 'bcos _ sdk _ destroy _ transaction _ data _ struct' interface to release the transaction structure to avoid memory leakage

 - `bcos_sdk_create_transaction_data_struct_with_bytes`
   - Prototype: